thomassuedbroecker/ce-cns-problem/documentation/README.md

-# Workshop: Get Started with Java Microservices on Code Engine
+# Workshop: Get Started with deploying a Java Microservices Application to `Code Engine`

 **------------------**
 **UNDER CONSTRUCTION**